 You’ve seen the pithy, Instagram-friendly platitudes: Hustle hard!
 Slay your day!
 And, of course, always ask for more.

-You can’t get what you don’t ask for, after all, and for better or worse, negotiating is a necessary skill in the traditional American workplace.
+You can’t get what you don’t ask for, after all, and for better or worse, negotiating is a necessary skill in the traditional workplace.
 Considering the gender and racial wage gap, it’s clear that negotiating is currently a required step in getting paid what you’re owed.
 What’s less clear about this advice, however, is how to do it in a way that actually results in your getting paid more.
 In fact, asking for more without being able to finesse the conversation can backfire.

 “The thing we often fail to do is give advice past an Instagram quote,” says Jazmine Reed-Clark, an HR professional, career coach, and host of the Office Politics podcast.
 “It’s like, thanks for the emoji, but people need strategies and information.”

 Whether you’re negotiating a starting salary or asking for a raise, not being prepared in your negotiations can mean setting yourself up for failure.
 A 2011 study found that a lack of confidence has a significant impact on a successful negotiation outcome.
 Nervous, unprepared negotiators got deals that were 12% worse than the neutral group.
-“We also need to acknowledge the nuances that come with negotiation,” Reed-Clark says, “which means taking into account that your experience negotiating as an employee of color might be a lot different than your white male counterpart.”
+“We also need to acknowledge the nuances that come with negotiation,” Reed-Clark says, “which means taking into account that your experience negotiating as an employee of colour might be a lot different than your white male counterpart.”
 It quite literally pays to be prepared.
 With the above in mind, how do you actually get what you want in a negotiation?

 Talk about money.